eHelpfulTips How To Advice & Thrifty Tips

 Having a good antenna is essential.
 No high power CB radio can work well without a good antenna.
 The K-40 series offers high power capacity and comes in two versions, the smaller K-30, which is ideal for smaller vehicles, and the K-40 for full sized trucks.

 So What Is A Good Antenna - Radio Combination?
 For four wheelers you want a base loaded antenna set on the top of the roof.
-This is the absolute best configuration and has been proven over the years to give the longest range.
+This tried and true setup is the absolute best configuration and will give you the longest CB range without going to a full sized whip antenna (which is around 108" tall and not that practical.)
 For trucks you will want dual fiberglass 5/8 wave antenna.
-Click on any of the photos below for more information.

 To use an emergency CB radio tune to channel 19 (channel 9 is the emergency channel but seldom monitored).
 You can try channel 9 if no answer on 19.
 Turn the volume up about halfway, the squelch down low and push the mic button.
 Say "Break One Nine, this is (describe your car and location) and I have an emergency, does anyone copy?".
 Wait for a response and give your details and location to the person who responds and ask them to call for help for you.

 Again, I don't advocate tuning any radio beyond it's legal FCC limit.
 Having a high power CB radio tuned legally in your vehicle is a very good insurance policy if you drive for a living.